From Evidence-Based Medicine to Knowledge Graph: Retrieval-Augmented Generation for Sports Rehabilitation and a Domain Benchmark: Method

 The evidence hierarchy principle in EBM was integrated into the reranking pipeline to optimize ranking order.
-In existing literature, evidence-hierarchy-based reranking paradigms mostly rely on subjective preset scores, yielding heuristic weighting schemes\cite{wang_medr2_2025}.
-Such schemes introduce excessive manually defined rules that reduce interpretability and preclude cross-system reuse.
-To address this, we proposed BETR.
-This algorithm introduced evidence hierarchy as an ordered structure into the ranking calibrator, leveraging a data-driven paradigm to improve weight interpretability and cross-system reusability.
-The complete workflow is presented in Algorithm~\ref{alg:hier_calib_rank}.
+Existing evidence-hierarchy-based reranking paradigms mostly rely on subjective preset scores, yielding heuristic weighting schemes \citep{wang_medr2_2025}.
+To address this, we proposed BETR, which introduces evidence hierarchy as an ordered structure into the ranking calibrator via a data-driven paradigm.
+The complete workflow is presented in Algorithm~\ref{alg:betr}.

-Task Definition and Objective.
-Given a clinical question $q$ and a candidate evidence window $d$, the reranker outputs an uncalibrated relevance score $s(q,d)$.
-For the candidate set $\mathcal{C}_q$, we aimed to combine the relevance score $s(q,d)$ with evidence hierarchy $\mathrm{Grade}(d) \in \{A \succ B \succ C \succ D \succ E\}$ to yield a unified ranking score $r(q,d)$ satisfying: (1) when semantic relevance differences are large, $s(q,d)$ dominates the ranking; (2) when candidates have comparable $s(q,d)$, higher evidence grades receive higher final scores.
-This study adopted a unified five-grade evidence hierarchy: A = guidelines and expert consensus, B = systematic reviews and meta-analyses, C = RCTs, D = cohort studies, E = other research (case reports, narrative reviews, observational studies, and other corpus).
+\paragraph{Task Definition.} Given a clinical question $q$ and a candidate evidence window $d$, the reranker outputs an uncalibrated relevance score $s(q,d)$.
+We aimed to combine $s(q,d)$ with evidence hierarchy $\mathrm{Grade}(d) \in \{A \succ B \succ C \succ D \succ E\}$ to yield a unified ranking score $r(q,d)$ satisfying: (1) when semantic relevance differences are large, $s(q,d)$ dominates the ranking; (2) when candidates have comparable $s(q,d)$, higher evidence grades receive higher final scores.
+The five evidence grades follow the hierarchy defined in \S3.1.